RajeevSharma2015/Capstone-SDC/README.md

     * Submission and a final trial on Carla seems to be a way forward to test final result.

 ### Reference Images:
-All reference images and project report kept in IMG-DOC folder
+Reference images and a project report is kept in IMG-DOC folder.